codefresh-io/docs.codefresh.io/_docs/dashboards/home-dashboard.md

 toc: true
 ---

 Get a global picture of performance for GitOps entities, Argo Workflow entites, and pipelines in the Home dashboard.
-The Home dashboard is displayed when you log in to Codefresh, providing system-wide visualization in real-time or near real-time for all stakeholders.
+The Home dashboard is displayed when you log in to Codefresh, providing system-wide visualization for all stakeholders.

 The Home Dashboard includes three different dashboards: